cp2k/cp2k/README_cmake.md

 What is known to fail sometimes

 - Nvidia HPC SDK: The location of the cuda maths libraries has changed recently.
-While CUDA support will be detected, the cuda maths libraries may not.
+While CUDA support will be detected, the CUDA maths libraries may not.

-- HIP : CMAKE support of ROCM is still under development and is known to fail from time to time.
+- HIP : CMake support of ROCM is still under development and is known to fail from time to time.
 Update to ROCM 5.3.x or above to solve the issue.

 - BLAS / LAPACK / SCALAPACK : use the options `CP2K_BLAS_VENDOR` and